daveyarwood/blog.djy.io/src/_drafts/fifo-narrator.md

 commonly known as FIFOs because of their _first in, first out_ behavior (not to mention the fact that you can create them by using a command called `mkfifo`).

+A named pipe is a special type of file that can be used like a [pipe][unix-pipes].
+You can put things into it and take things out of it in a _first in, first out_ fashion.

+The best way to understand how named pipes work is to try them yourself.
+You'll need two terminals for this.
+In the first terminal, create a FIFO and use `cat` to print the first data that arrives:

+{% highlight text %}
+TODO
+{% endhighlight %}

 * FIFO (mkfifo, etc.)
   * Explain more about named pipes.
 The info from the wikipedia article is a good resource.